michelesalvador/GedcomGraph/README.md

 GedcomGraph can receive some options to modify the tree output, but basically the tree has always the zero coordinates on top-left corner, the ancestors above and the descendants below, and one single person as fulcrum.

-GedcomGraph is a Maven project written with Eclipse.
+GedcomGraph is a Gradle project written with IntelliJ IDEA (formerly a Maven project written with Eclipse).
 The project started on December 2019.
 Author is Michele Salvador, an italian programmer and genealogy enthusiast.